Build log: 3D printer Anycubic Predator Height mod

 Steps

-I had to disassemble the entire 3d printer back to the ‘starting’ point, that is, how you get the printer with the frame disassembled to the 3 pillars and the top/bottom plates.
+I had to disassemble the entire 3d printer back to the ‘starting’ point, that is, how you get the printer with the frame disassembled to the 3 pillars and the top/bottom frames.

 I took off all the gantry carriages and belts, noted the dimension and placement of the drill holes in the original pillars, and marked these in the new c-beams i bought.
 Make sure you transfer the holes precisely, as it determines the mechanical accuracy of the whole frame.